 Are you interested in having your readers purchase your books to read on the Amazon Kindle or iPad?

 I have many fiction and nonfiction books currently on my iPad Pro including Kindle books.
-Every morning I read several newspapers. and at least one magazine.
+Every morning I read several newspapers.
+I read a novel on my iPad before going to sleep at night.

 What is in the future with your writing?

-Can I contact you if I have a question about your writing and even if I do not have a question on this page?
+Can I contact you if I have a question about your writing?

 Yes, I welcome your communication by sending an email to me.